Multiorgan trauma with CT features of hypotension

 - L1-L4 right transverse process fractures.

-Evidence of CT hypoperfusion complex (more commonly known as shock bowel) with flattened IVC and small calibre abdominal aorta.
+Evidence of CT hypoperfusion complex (more commonly known as shock bowel) with flattened IVC and small caliber abdominal aorta.